neroist/sitelen-pona-ucsur-guide/README.md

   ![an image preview of fairfax hd](fairfaxhd.png)

-  This font supports the 2022-05-20 version of UCSUR.
+  This font supports the latest (2024-02-20) version of UCSUR.
 It looks a bit nasa, however it is mostly readable.

 - [nasin nanpa](https://github.com/ETBCOR/nasin-nanpa)

   ![an image preview of nasin nanpa](nasinnanpa.png)

   This is an alternative font, actively being developed by jan Itan (`@etbcor`).
 It is monospace, and supports cartouches, combination glyphs, and long glyphs (pi, tawa & lon).
-This font supports the 2022-05-20 version of UCSUR, and is used in [*su*](https://www.amazon.com/dp/0978292375)!.
+This font supports the 2024-02-20 version of UCSUR, and is used in [*su*](https://www.amazon.com/dp/0978292375)!.

 - [sitelen seli kiwen juniko (mono)](https://www.kreativekorp.com/software/fonts/sitelenselikiwen)